akalmykov/wp-content-copy-protection/readme.txt

 == Description ==

-WP Content Copy Protection is a simple, yet aggressive plugin that uses multiple, aggressive techniques in protecting your online content from theft.
-Some of the most common content copy methods (via mouse, keyboard and browser), such as right-click, image dragging/dropping/saving, text selection/drag/drop, source code viewing, right click/saving of default video and audio embeds, and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin (to name but a few).
+WP Content Copy Protection is a simple, yet effective plugin that uses an array of aggressive techniques in protecting your online content from being stolen.

+Some of the most common content copy methods (via mouse, keyboard and browser), such as right-click, image drag/drop/save, text selection/drag/drop, source code viewing, and keyboard copy shortcut keys such as CTRL A, C, X, U, S, and P are disabled with this plugin (just to name a few).

 This is a plugin with teeth - and an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online content!
 Simple, effective, lightweight and non resource-intensive!
-This is by far the most affective content copy protection plugin you will come across.
+By far the most effective 360 degree content copy protection plugin you will come across.

 = Basic Features (included) =

-	√ Disables right click context menu on all content (except for ahref tags) √ Disables text selection (globally) on PC and mobile devices √ Disables text and image drag/drop/save on PC and mobile devices √ Basic image protection (image link URL's are automatically removed)
+	√ Disables right click context menu on all content (except href links) √ Disables text selection (globally) on PC and mobile devices √ Disables text and image drag/drop/save on PC and mobile devices √ Basic image protection (image link URL's are automatically removed)